Apicurio/apicurio-registry-client-sdk-python/examples/README.md

 Example uses `artifact_validator.py` module that can be reused in other projects to provide out of the box validation for JSON Schemas.

+Example also includes protobuf file that can be used to generate Python code for parsing GRPC requests.
+For more information see: https://developers.google.com/protocol-buffers/docs/pythontutorial